shijistar/enum-plus/README.md

 ## Compatibility

+For browser environments, enum-plus provides good compatibility support

-For the browser environment, `enum-plus` defaults to support `ES2020`, i.e. `Chrome>=80`.
-If you want to support lower versions of browsers, you can use `@babel/preset-env` to convert to lower version syntax during the build process.
+- For modern packaging tool supports parsing the [exports](https://nodejs.org/api/packages.html#exports-sugar) configuration (such as Webpack 5+, Vite, Rollup, etc.), enum-plus outputs version `ES2020`.
+If you want to be compatible with lower versions of browsers, you can use `@babel/preset-env` to convert to lower version syntax during the build process
+- For legacy version of packaging tools (such as Webpack 4), enum-plus outputs version `ES2016`.

-For the Node.js environment, `enum-plus` defaults to support `ES2016`, and is compatible with a minimum of `Node.js 7.x`.
+For Node.js environments, `enum-plus` is compatible with `ES2016`, which corresponds to Node.js version `v7.x`.
+The latest version of `enum-plus` is compatible with Node.js version `v18.x` and above.

 ---